Q1Dian/Archive/readme.md

-# simple ML algorithm implemented
+# Archive

 What I don't understand, I don't understand.

+Archive of some of my projects.